How Wynonna Earp Built the World’s Nicest TV Fandom

 Last October, Morgan Jarrett made an offer to Wynonna Earp fans: She was headed to Derby City Comic-Con in Louisville, Kentucky, and had an extra bed in her hotel room.
 Did anybody need a place to stay?
 She put the offer on Twitter — adding that she’d pay for their VIP ticket if they couldn’t afford to attend themselves — and it was snatched up within hours.
-They didn’t know each other, but the two fans struck a fast friendship around their shared love of the SyFy series.
+They didn’t know each other, but the two fans struck a fast friendship around their shared love of the Syfy series.
 Later, another Wynonna Earp fan would offer Jarrett a free hotel room for another convention, remembering that she had once done the same.

 “You’ll find that we do things like that in this fandom,” Jarrett says.
 “That is something that I’ve never seen in any other fandom out there, or heard of other fandoms doing.”